-Light pollution and development, scientists suspect, has caused the flashy little buggers to all but disappear in urban areas, leaving our summer nights a little darker and less magical.
+Light pollution and development, scientists suspect, has caused the flashy little bugs to all but disappear in urban areas, leaving our summer nights a little darker and less magical.

 But fret not.
 You can still catch the light show at Congaree National Park, a 26,000-acre federally protected forest just 20 minutes from the state capital.